bottomless-archive-project/library-of-alexandria/README.md

 ## Documentation

 We have an extensive documentation for the applications suite!
-It is available in our [wiki page](https://github.com/bottomless-archive-project/library-of-alexandria/wiki)!
+It is available in our [documentation page](https://bottomless-archive-project.github.io/library-of-alexandria.github.io/documentation/1.0.0/)!